MirisWisdom/Albumin/README.md

 It's called `gunloader` because it was originally meant to be used to download compilations by Gundober.

-This repository's numbskull of an author realised only afterwards that this solution works for any YouTube album video.
+This repository's numskull of an author realised only afterwards that this solution works for any YouTube album video.